How Much Does Car Insurance Go Up After a DUI?

 - Liability coverage: Typically pays for damage/injury to others — even in a DUI accident

-- Collision coverage: May cover repairs to your car, but insurers can scrutinize the claim
+- Collision coverage: May cover repairs to your car, but some policies contain "illegal activity" exclusions that could be invoked

 - Comprehensive coverage: Less likely to be denied, but policy terms vary